alexmplastow/someToolsForProteinTopologyAnalysisWithSMD/README.md

 frameStructure_0 = objects.frameStructure(path/to/initial*pdb, ssDataFileResnum, ssDataFileResidue)
 sStructures = frameStructure_0.getSecondaryStructures().copy()
 ```
-Then loop through using either biopython or mdAnalysis generated PDBs
+Then loop through using either biopython or MDAnalysis generated PDBs

 ```
 for pdb in listOfPDBfilePaths: